yingkitw/watsonx-rs/README.md

 ### WatsonX Orchestrate Capabilities

-The SDK provides comprehensive support for Watson Orchestrate:
+The SDK provides comprehensive support for Watson Orchestrate with robust error handling and graceful degradation:

 - **Agent Management**: List and retrieve agents
 - **Conversation Management**: Send messages (streaming and non-streaming) with thread context